2. Material Accounting Policies

 i.
 Defined contribution plan

-Provident Fund: Contribution towards provident fund is made to the regulatory authorities, where the Company has no further obligations.
-Such benefits are classified as Defined Contribution Schemes as the Company does not carry any further obligations, apart from the contributions made on a monthly basis which are charged to the Statement of Profit and Loss.
+classified as Defined Contribution Schemes as the Company does not carry any further obligations, apart from the contributions made on a monthly basis which are charged to the Statement of Profit and Loss.

-Employee's State Insurance Scheme: Contribution towards employees' state insurance scheme is made to the regulatory authorities, where the Company has no further obligations.
+Contribution towards employees' state insurance scheme is made to the regulatory authorities, where the Company has no further obligations.
 Such benefits are classified as Defined Contribution Schemes as the Company does not carry any further obligations, apart from the contributions made on a monthly basis which are charged to the statement of profit and loss.

 ii.
 Defined benefit plans

-are recognised immediately in the balance sheet with a corresponding debit or credit to retained earnings through Other Comprehensive Income in the year in which they occur.
+Gratuity: The Company operates a defined benefit gratuity plan in India, which requires contributions to be made to a fund set up by Life Insurance Corporation of India.
+Provision in respect of Gratuity is made as per actuarial valuation carried out by an independent actuary.
+The cost of providing benefits under the defined benefit plan is determined using projected unit credit method.
+Remeasurements, comprising of actuarial gains and losses, the effect of the asset ceiling, and the return on plan assets (excluding amounts included in net interest on the net defined benefit liability), are recognised immediately in the balance sheet with a corresponding debit or credit to retained earnings through Other Comprehensive Income in the year in which they occur.
 Remeasurements are not classified to Statement of Profit and Loss in subsequent periods.
 Past service costs are recognised in Statement of Profit and Loss on the earlier of the date of the plan amendment or curtailment and the date on which the Company recognises related restructuring costs.
 Net interest is calculated by applying the discount rate to the net defined benefit liability or asset.
-The Company recognises service costs comprising current service costs, past- service costs, gains and losses on curtailment and non-routine settlements, and net interest expense or income in the net defined benefit obligation as an expense in the statement of profit and loss.
+The Company recognises service costs comprising current service costs, past- service costs, gains and losses on curtailment and non¬ routine settlements, and net interest expense or income in the net defined benefit obligation as an expense in the statement of profit and loss.

-Compensated Absences: Accumulated compensated absences, which are expected to be availed or encashed within 12 months from the end of the year are treated as short term employee benefits.
-The obligation towards the same is measured at the expected cost of accumulating compensated absences as the additional amount expected to be paid as a result of the unused entitlement as at the year end.
+compensated absences, which are expected to be availed or encashed within 12 months from the end of the year are treated as short term employee benefits.
+The obligation towards the same is measured at the expected cost

 c) Share based payment arrangements

 Equity-settled share-based payments to employees are measured at the fair value of the equity instruments at the grant date.
-The fair value determined at the grant date of the equity-settled share-based payments is expensed on a straight-line basis over the vesting period, based on the Company's estimate of equity instruments that will eventually vest, with a corresponding increase in equity.
+The fair value determined at the grant date of the equity-settLed share-based payments is expensed on a straight¬ Line basis over the vesting period, based on the Company's estimate of equity instruments that wiLL eventuaLLy vest, with a corresponding increase in equity.
 At the end of each reporting year, the Company revises its estimate of the number of equity instruments expected to vest.
-The impact of the revision of the original estimates, if any, is recognised in the standalone Statement of profit and loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the Share option's outstanding account.
+The impact of the revision of the originaL estimates, if any, is recognised in the standalone Statement of profit and loss such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to the Share option's outstanding account.

 The Company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
-An asset's recoverable amount is the higher of an asset's or cash-generating unit's (CGU] fair value less costs of disposal and its value in use.
-Recoverable
+An asset's recoverable amount is the higher of an asset's or cash-generating unit's (CGU) fair value less costs of disposal and its value in use.
+Recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or Company of assets.
+When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.

 If assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 In determining fair value less costs of disposal, recent market transactions are taken into account.
 If no such transactions can be identified, an appropriate valuation model is used.
-These calculations are corroborated by valuation multiples, quoted share prices for publicly traded companies or other available fair value indicators.
+These calculations are corroborated by

 The Company bases its impairment calculation on detailed budgets and forecast calculations, which are prepared separately for each of the Company's CGU's to which the individual assets are allocated.